 Honestly, we are not big fans of filing extensions.
 We find that business owners have a hard time moving forward into the new year when they haven’t closed the previous year out.
 It’s almost as if they have a weight they are carrying and can’t put down.

-- As a small business owner, you have the opportunity to participate in retirement plans and most of those plans allow you to make a contribution up to the due date of the return, including extensions.
+- As a small business owner, you have the opportunity to participate in retirement plans.
+Most of those plans allow you to make a contribution up to the due date of the return, including extensions.

 For example: if you are a Sole Proprietor and want to make a contribution to your SEP (Simplified Employee Pension) for the previous year, you have until October 15th of the current year to do so.
-This can be hugely beneficial if you just started your business and cash flow isn’t quite there or if you are a seasonal business and your cash flow is better in the summer or Fall.
+This can be hugely beneficial if you just started your business and cash flow isn’t quite there.
+This is also beneficial if you are a seasonal business and your cash flow is better in the summer or Fall.
 If you are uncertain whether you will be able to contribute, file the extension and kick that decision off for 6 months.

 - The second reason it may be beneficial to file for an extension is if you just don’t have your paperwork all together.
 Filing for an extension is cheaper and less hassle than filing an amended tax return.
 You are essentially paying your accountant to file two tax returns if you have to amend your return.